apache/fury-site/docs/start/python.md

   limitations under the License.
 ---

-Python packages are published on PyPI. `pyfory` supports Python 3.8 and later on Linux, macOS, and Windows.
-Use one compatible Fory release across every peer in an application.
+`pyfory` provides binary Object Serialization and Row Format.
+Fory IDL can also generate Python models and gRPC companions.
+The package supports Python 3.8 and later on Linux, macOS, and Windows.

 ## Verify the Toolchain